L1–L4 — Evaluation

 Compliance officers and auditors

 consume per-claim audit trails.
-Each claim links to the evidence it was checked against, the score it received, and the gate decision it triggered.
+Each claim links to the evidence it was checked against, the score it received, and the reason codes Gate later enforces.